Skip to main content

 • Addressing thermal bridging—addressing any unintended heat flow between the outside and inside of the building.

-• Thermal mass—stabilising internal temperatures especially when there is a large diurnal range; and
+• Thermal mass—stabilising internal temperatures especially when there is a large day-night temperature range.

 • Shading—balancing heat, light and glare.